greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When available, Greenplum Database allocates global shared memory to a transaction after first allocating slot and resource group shared memory \(if applicable\).
 Greenplum Database allocates resource group global shared memory to transactions on a first-come first-served basis.

-**Note:** Greenplum Database tracks, but does not actively monitor, transaction memory usage in resource groups.
+> **Note** Greenplum Database tracks, but does not actively monitor, transaction memory usage in resource groups.
 If the memory usage for a resource group exceeds its fixed memory allotment, a transaction in the resource group fails when *all* of these conditions are met:

 -   No available resource group shared memory exists.
 -   No available global shared memory exists.